Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: CASE STUDY

-Firstly, the variable with the largest potential bias in both plots is the propensity score (calculated by LASSO regression).
+JointVIP is constructed {using the} \texttt{jointVIP} package in R; for a brief software tutorial see \citet{liao2023jointvip}.
 To ensure particularly stringent control of the propensity score, we impose a caliper equal to 0.2 standard deviations of the fitted propensity score values in the entire sample.
-Using a caliper on the propensity score is also a natural choice because our approach to inference relies on similar propensity scores within matched pairs [\cite{pimentel2022covariate}], as discussed in Section \ref{subsec:inference_review}.
-Secondly, we note that one variable, year, is omitted entirely from the jointVIP due to a perfect lack of overlap between the pilot sample (collected 2007-2010) and the analysis sample (collected 2011-2021).
-To address substantive concerns about potential for temporal shifts in the standard of care in the absence of reliable outcome correlations for this variable, we match exactly on year for both outcomes.
+Using a caliper on the propensity score is a natural choice because our approach to inference relies on similar propensity scores within matched pairs \citep{pimentel2023covariate}.
+We match exactly on year to address substantive concerns about potential for temporal shifts in the standard of care in the absence of reliable outcome correlations.